bw139/CO2006-Ben/sprint2/miniproject.md

 For submitting your solution, do as follows:
 * Open a terminal, change directory to the directory of your project and run `./gradlew clean`.
 * From a file manager, select the folder representing the directory of your project and zip it.
-* Submit it via Blackboard using the assignment `sprint2.checkpoint`.
+* Submit it via Blackboard using the assignment `Sprint 2 Checkpoint`, under `Assessment and Feedback`.

 The project must contain **NO compilation errors** and it must be executable with the command `./gradlew clean bootRun` (or `gradlew clean bootRun` for `MS Windows`). **NO MARKS will be awarded if this does not execute.**